pitkauff/EDAV_project/README.md

 # Welcome to the Toronto Restaurant Explorer

-This project was part of STAT 5702 - Exploratory Data Analysis and Visualization at Columbia.
+This project was part of STATGR 5702 - Exploratory Data Analysis and Visualization at Columbia.

 **Problem Statement**